Queen of Sheba: Ethiopian

 Based on the Gospels of Matthew (12:42) and Luke (11:31), the "queen of the South" is claimed to be the queen of Ethiopia.
 In those times, King Solomon sought merchants from all over the world, in order to buy materials for the building of the Temple.
 Among them was Tamrin, great merchant of Queen Makeda of Ethiopia.
 Having returned to Ethiopia, Tamrin told the queen of the wonderful things he had seen in Jerusalem, and of Solomon's wisdom and generosity, whereupon she decided to visit Solomon.
 She was warmly welcomed, given a palace for dwelling, and received great gifts every day.
 Solomon and Makeda spoke with great wisdom, and instructed by him, she converted to Judaism.
 Before she left, there was a great feast in the king's palace.
 Makeda stayed in the palace overnight, after Salomon had sworn that he would not do her any harm, while she swore in return that she would not steal from him.
 As the meals had been spicy, Makeda awoke thirsty at night, and went to drink some water, when Solomon appeared, reminding her of her oath.
 She answered: "Ignore your oath, just let me drink water."
 That same night, Solomon had a dream about the sun rising over Israel, but being mistreated and despised by the Jews, the sun moved to shine over Ethiopia and Rome (i. e. the Byzantine empire).
 Solomon gave Makeda a ring as a token of faith, and then she left.
 On her way home, she gave birth to a son, whom she named Baina-leḥkem (i. e. bin al-ḥakīm, "Son of the Wise", later called Menilek).
 After the boy had grown up in Ethiopia, he went to Jerusalem carrying the ring, and was received with great honors.
 The king and the people tried in vain to persuade him to stay.
 Solomon gathered his nobles and announced that he would send his first-born son to Ethiopia together with their first-borns.
 He added that he was expecting a third son, who would marry the king of Rome's daughter and reign over Rome, so that the entire world would be ruled by David's descendants.
 Then Baina-leḥkem was anointed king by Zadok the high priest, and he took the name David.
 The first-born nobles who followed him are named, and even today some Ethiopian families claim their ancestry from them.
 Prior to leaving, the priests' sons had stolen the Ark of the Covenant, after their leader Azaryas had offered a sacrifice as commanded by one God's angel.
-With much wailing, the procession left Jerusalem on a wind cart lead and carried by the archangel Michael.
+With much wailing, the procession left Jerusalem on a wind cart led and carried by the archangel Michael.
 Having arrived at the Red Sea, Azaryas revealed to the people that the Ark is with them.
 David prayed to the Ark and the people rejoiced, singing, dancing, blowing horns and flutes, and beating drums.
 The Ark showed its miraculous powers during the crossing of the stormy Sea, and all arrived unscathed.
 When Solomon learned that the Ark had been stolen, he sent a horseman after the thieves, and even gave chase himself, but neither could catch them.
-Solomon returned to Jerusalem, and gave orders to the priests to remain silent about the theft and to place a copy of the Ark in the Temple, so that the foreign nations could not say that Israel had lost ist fame.
+Solomon returned to Jerusalem, and gave orders to the priests to remain silent about the theft and to place a copy of the Ark in the Temple, so that the foreign nations could not say that Israel had lost its fame.